zanarmstrong/sfpc/_posts/2014-10-08-TwitterBotProject.md

+---
+layout: post
+title: Generating Images That Look Like Rain
+---

 On Monday Ramsey asked us to go to [Great Art Twitter bot](https://twitter.com/greatartbot), choose an image, and describe in text how you might recreate it.

 I liked this image because I thought it looked like rain.